 To fill in its lack of innovation, France is largely investing in start-ups and entrepreneurship.
 Projects like Station F, which is the biggest start-up incubator in the world are testifying it.
 Also, France was the second most represented country in term of number of start-ups at the CES2018, far above other countries.

 *France has one of the richest environmental and climate diversity in the world.

-This is explained because of its continental climate in the centre and the east, oceanic climate in the west, tempered and Mediterranean climate in the south, without forgetting the tropical climates in its Caribbean, south-American and Asian territories.
+This is explained because of its continental climate in the center and the east, oceanic climate in the west, tempered and Mediterranean climate in the south, without forgetting the tropical climates in its Caribbean, South-American, and Asian territories.

 Cost of life

 Let’s talk first about cities.
-Paris cost of life is very high for almost everything, on average the square meter price is of 10000 €.
+Paris's cost of living is very high for almost everything, on average the square meter price is 10000 €.
 In the other major cities that are Lyon and Marseille, the square meter price is less high, being respectively of 3600 € and 2500 € on average.